 Southwest is one one of my favorite airlines here in the US and I saved big over the last year with their Companion Pass.
 For those that don’t know what a Companion Pass is, it’s a pass that lets you choose one person to fly free with you every time you purchase or redeem points for a flight.
 So, since I almost always purchase 2 tickets (one for me and one for Ryan), it was a huge money saver!

 We've been to Colorado before to explore Estes Park and Rocky Mountain National Park, but this was our first time exploring Denver.
 Whenever visiting Colorado, I hear a lot of visitors talk about what they did outside of the city, but not many recommendations on what to do in the city of Denver.
 With the help of Visit Denver and some local friends, we were able to find some fun things to do while we were there for 36 hours.

 Anytime someone mentions Vegas, I instantly think of Bacchanal Buffet and I start rambling about how amazing this buffet is.
 I’m not a huge buffet person, but this place is special.
 It’s so good that it makes me want to cry.
 Yes, I’m pretty sure I mentioned this before, but I cry for good food.
-When we booked our trip to Vegas, I was overjoyed we were staying at the Paris Hotel because Bacchanal was right across the street!

 I was traveling to Chicago for a weekend and since I’ve been around downtown Chicago numerous times before, I wanted to explore something different.
 I started researching what was near Chicago and came upon Shipshewana, Indiana; a small Amish town only a couple of hours away and thought it was a perfect place to check out!